klavinslab/aquaverse/docs/protocol_developer/show.md

 end
 ```

-The `ShowResponse` also can give the timestamp of when the `ShowBlock` was shown and responded to by the tech with the `timestamp` method.
+The `ShowResponse` also can give the timestamp of when the show block was shown and responded to by the tech with the `timestamp` method.
 This returns a Unix time value.

 ```ruby
 responses.timestamp #=> <current time in seconds since 1970>
 ```

 Another convenient way to collect information relating to each `Operation` in an `OperationList` is to accept technician responses through a input `Table` on the `OperationsList`.
 See the <a href="#" onclick="select('Protocols', 'Building Tables')">Table Documentation</a>Table Documentation</a> on getting User for more details.